verhas/pyama/README.md

 # pyama

-pyama is a Python based modular command line text processor.

-Pyama can be used to generate and modify text source files in any programming languages.
+Pyama is a command line automated editor that performs some of the tasks that are otherwise performed manually using some editors.
+It can be used to modify text source files in any programming languages inserting or updating boiler plate code.

 Modifying the source code programmatically is usually not a good practice.
 Don't do that if it is possible.
 Pyama is a practical tool to amend the code editing workflow.